osaadun2005/azure-task4-repo/README.md

    - Diagnose And Solve Problem

      Azure Container Apps includes a built-in “Diagnose and solve problems” tool in the Azure Portal that helps you troubleshoot common issues like deployment failures, scaling delays, and connectivity problems.
      This tool provides guided diagnostics for your container app.
-It automatically checks for common issues and offers actionable insights based on your app’s configuration and runtime behavior.
+It automatically checks for common issues and offers actionable insights based on your app’s configuration and runtime behavior.Some                  troubleshooting Tips:View Console Logs, Check Revision Status, Verify Image Accessibility, and Use Azure Monitor.

      - Error deploying new revision
      - Provisioning delays